The Fingernail Ridges Spots and Lines

 The cause of flaky nails can be a mineral imbalance, poor diet or an underactive thyroid gland.
 Using bare hands for work such as gardening and overuse of chemicals on the nails can also cause brittle and weak nails.
 Long-term stress shows as dry skin on the palms, which would also affect the nail.

-The humped nail, commonly associated with weak lungs, respiratory disorders such as emphysema, bronchitis or pneumonia.
+The humped nail is commonly associated with weak lungs, respiratory disorders such as emphysema, bronchitis or pneumonia.
 Long-term smokers often have nails that grow over the tip of the finger, appearing curved or humped (suggesting inadequate oxygenation).

 A severely humped nail, where the tip appears swollen, indicates a more severe condition.
 A claw-like nail is frequent in the hands of older people who may have a problematic or dominant attitude.
 If there are no respiratory or age-related issues, these people are tenacious, but with a pompous attitude.

 The concave nail is opposite of the humped nail and appears dished and sunken in, like a spoon.
 It can be a sign of a lack of energy or physical stress.
-There may be nutritional deficiencies or exposure to a lot of water or chemicals which soften the nail.
+There may be nutritional deficiencies or exposure to a lot of chemicals that soften the nail.
 The concave nail can be a warning of a more severe oncoming illness.

 TIMING EVENTS FROM THE NAILS

-A nail usually takes six months to grow from the root to tip, subsequently, some markings can be timed based on where it is on the nail.
-As an example, a horizontal ridge half way along the nail would suggest a change around three months ago.
+A nail usually takes six months to grow from the root to the tip, subsequently, some markings can be timed based on where it is on the nail.
+As an example, a horizontal ridge halfway along the nail would suggest a change around three months ago.